The Hood (Marvel Comics)

 The Hood (Parker Robbins) is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Brian K. Vaughan and artists Kyle Hotz and Eric Powell, the character first appeared in Hood #1 (July 2002).
-Robbins was originally a petty criminal.
-He defeated and robbed a Nisanti demon of its hood and boots, which granted him superhuman abilities such as levitation and invisibility.
-The Hood is a well-known figure in the New York City criminal underworld, in which he forms his own crime syndicate.
+Created by writer Brian K. Vaughan and artists Kyle Hotz and Eric Powell, the character first appeared in The Hood #1 (July 2002).
+Formerly a petty criminal, Parker Robbins acquires the hood and boots of a Nisanti demon he seemingly kills, which grant him superhuman abilities such as levitation and invisibility.
+As the Hood, he becomes a well-known figure in New York City's criminal underworld, in which he forms his own crime syndicate.
+He also briefly becomes the new Ghost Rider in the 2024 miniseries Ghost Rider: Final Vengeance.
+While typically portrayed as a villain, the Hood has also occasionally been depicted as an antihero.

-Anthony Ramos portrays the character in the Marvel Cinematic Universe Disney+ series Ironheart (2025).
+The character has been adapted from the comics into several other forms of media, including television series and video games.
+Anthony Ramos portrayed Parker Robbins in the Marvel Cinematic Universe (MCU) series Ironheart (2025).

 Publication history

-Created by writer Brian K. Vaughan and artists Kyle Hotz and Eric Powell, the Hood first appeared in his own self-titled MAX limited series in 2002, which featured his origin as a character who possesses a cloak and boots stolen from a Nisanti demon, which grant him invisibility and limited levitation ability respectively.
+Created by writer Brian K. Vaughan and artists Kyle Hotz and Eric Powell, the Hood first appeared in a self-titled MAX limited series in 2002, which featured his origin as a character who possesses a cloak and boots stolen from a Nisanti demon, which grant him invisibility and limited levitation, respectively.

 The Hood next appeared in the 2006 miniseries Beyond!, a miniseries set in outer space, which had the character shift towards a slightly more anti-heroic position, as opposed to a villainous one.

-Brian Michael Bendis stated in a 2007 Newsarama interview that within the pages of New Avengers, Parker Robbins would be getting similar treatment to Vito Corleone in The Godfather Part II.
-Bendis says that "... like the Sentry and Echo—the Hood is one of these excellent brand new creations that no one else was touching, and that's how they fall by the wayside."
+Brian Michael Bendis stated in a 2007 Newsarama interview that, within the pages of New Avengers, Parker Robbins would be getting similar treatment to Vito Corleone in The Godfather Part II.
+Bendis said that "... like the Sentry and Echo—the Hood is one of these excellent brand new creations that no one else was touching, and that's how they fall by the wayside."

-Confirming the statement and having Parker return to his villainous roots, a 2007 New Avengers storyline had Parker rise to becoming "the 'Godfather' of all supervillains", mostly due to the fact that Marvel's Civil War event prevented any heroes from stopping him.
+Confirming the statement and having Parker return to his villainous roots, a 2007 New Avengers storyline had Parker rise to becoming "the 'Godfather' of all supervillains", mostly because the events of Civil War prevented any heroes from stopping him.
 Although the New Avengers defeated the Hood's new gang of supercriminals, he broke them out, only to be defeated once more.

-Following 2008's Secret Invasion, The Hood has a more prominent role as part of the Cabal, and features in his own tie-in limited series, Dark Reign: The Hood, written by Jeff Parker.
+Following 2008's Secret Invasion, the Hood has a more prominent role as part of the Cabal, and features in his own tie-in limited series, Dark Reign: The Hood, written by Jeff Parker.
+In 2024, Parker became the new Ghost Rider in the limited series Ghost Rider: Final Vengeance, before returning to the title of the Hood.

-Since Bendis gained control of the character, he has not appeared with his boots; and the Nisanti demon, a tie-in to Vaughn's Runaways, was revealed to be a disguise of Dormammu.